Bash259/Braimoh-2292-a5/README.md

 To save a list, click on the file menu item, then hover the mouse on the "Save file" option and then click the desired option.

 #Load a list
 To load a list, click on the file menu item, then hover the mouse on the "Load file" option and then click the desired option.
-File selection will be necessary to load the list.
+File selection will be necessary to l****oad the list.